-- 3.1.1 The minimum lane width must be 11 feet for commercial, collector, and arterial roads that provide bike lanes.
-Ten feet is the minimum lane width for local residential roads.
-The minimum lane width must be 12 feet for commercial urban streets and rural roads when no bike lanes or paved shoulders (five feet or less) are provided.
-All new urban collector roads must provide seven-foot buffered bicycle lanes, unless otherwise approved.
-See applicable Hillsborough County Typical Sections. - 3.1.2 The minimum lane widths for auxiliary turn lanes must be the same width as the adjacent through lane.
-All right-turn lanes must provide for a keyhole lane between the through lane and the turn lane.
+- 3.1.1 The minimum lane width must be 10 feet for local residential roads and 12 feet for local commercial (non-residential) roads.
+The minimum lane width for commercial roads must be 11 feet when bike lanes are present.
+See applicable Hillsborough County Typical Sections for Local Roads TS-3, TS-7 and TS-10. - 3.1.2 The minimum lane widths for auxiliary turn lanes must be the same width as the adjacent through lane.
+All right-turn lanes must provide for a keyhole when bike lanes are provided.